HIGH RISK CONTENTS INSURANCE

 How do I get insurance for high-risk items?

-If any of your high risk items are worth more than £1,500 or if you want them to be covered outside your home, you need to specify these on your policy, telling us what they are and how much they’re worth.
+If any of your high risk items are worth £1,500 or more or if you want them to be covered outside your home, you need to specify these on your policy, telling us what they are and how much they’re worth.

 Getting the value right